 PROGRAMME TITLE: ENROLMENT No. :

-COURSE CODE: NAME:
+COURSE CODE: NAME :

 COURSE TITLE: ADDRESS:

-ASSIGNMENT CODE: SIGNATURE:

-ONLINE ASSIGNMENT SUBMISSION DAT E:
+ASSIGNMENT CODE : SIGNATURE :

+LEARNER SUPPORT CENTRE: DATE :

-3. Read instructions for submission of assignments given here.
+- 3. Read instructions for submission of assignments given here.
 The assignments response sheets should be handwritten.
-However, the software coding, snapshots, test-cases, etc. can be in the printed form.
-Students should not reproduce their answers from the content of the Units of the courses, as given on the LMS.
-If they reproduce from the Units, they will get poor marks for the respective question.

-4. The students should write each assignment response separately.
-All the assignments should not be written in continuity in the same assignment response.

-5. The students should write the question number with each answer.
-The submitted assignment is to be retained by the student for his or her own record and future reference, if any.

-6. The students should use only A4 size paper for their response and tag all the pages carefully, also write page numbers on each page.
+However, the software coding, snapshots, test cases, etc. can be in the printed form.
+Students should not reproduce their answers from the units sent to them by the University.
+If they reproduce from the units, they will get poor marks for the respective question. - 4.
+The students should write each assignment separately.
+All the assignments should not be written in continuity. - 5.
+The students should write the question number with each answer.
+Photocopy of the submitted assignment is to be retained by the student for his or her own record and future reference, if any. - 6.
+The students should use only A4 size paper for their response and tag all the pages carefully.
 Avoid using very thin paper.
 They should allow a 4-cm. margin on the left and at least 4 lines in between each answer.

-7. The students should not copy the assignments from others.
+This may facilitate the evaluator to write useful comments on the margins at appropriate places. - 7.
+The students should not copy the assignments from others.
 If copying is noticed, the assignments of such students will be rejected, and disciplinary action will be taken against the students as per rules of the University.

-8. The handwritten completed assignment response of a specific course should be scanned by a good scanner and submit through LMS.
-Student must make sure that the scanned assignment response is readable.
+- 8. The completed assignment response should be sent to the Coordinator of the Learner Support Centre.
 Under no circumstances should they be sent to the SED Division or the School at Headquarters, for evaluation.
-The students should appear for the viva-voce of the assignment on the stipulated time.
+After submitting the assignment at the Learner Support Centre in person, the students should get the acknowledgement from the Coordinator on the prescribed assignment-cum-acknowledgement card (Form No. 1); otherwise, the assignment response should be sent under certificate of posting through post.
+The students should get back evaluated assignments from their Learner Support Centres within one month of its submission for the feedback and for their future guidance. - 9.
+In case the student has requested for a change of LSC, s/he should submit her/his assignments only to the original LSC until the University effects the change of LSC.